 - For miscarriages due to thyroid or other endocrine problems, hormonal pills may be given and pregnancy is attempted only after the hormone levels are conducive.

-Unsuccessful IVF or early loss of IVF pregnancy is usually attributed to poor genetic condition of the female egg.
+Unsuccessful IVF or early loss of IVF pregnancy is often attributed to poor genetic condition of the female egg.

 The quality of female eggs worsens over time and the chances to get embryos with abnormal genetic makeup are high as you touch your 40s.
 If you have undergone IVF several times but miscarried early, it is probably due to embryo arrest.

-Talk to your doctor and consider IVF with donor eggs or surrogacy.
+If eggs are the reason, you may talk to your doctor and consider IVF with donor eggs.